ndireda/Thermodynamic_Models/README.md

 # Aerospace System Models

-A compact collection of aerospace models—rockets, engines, and flame physics—implemented as reproducible Jupyter notebooks with **uniform, publication-ready plots** (Consolas font, consistent sizing).
+A compact collection of aerospace models rockets, engines, and flame physics; implemented as reproducible Jupyter notebooks with **uniform, publication-ready plots** (Consolas font, consistent sizing).
 This repo is ideal for students and practitioners who want clear, minimal models they can run and extend.

 > **Scope cutoff:** Analyses summarized here reflect work available as of **2025-09-24**.